nlbegotka/CC-Census-Data/README.md

 with a `geography_level` column and a `GEOID` column.
 E.g. `data/processed/census_2000.csv` ns state, county, and tract-level data for the year 2000.
 The raw data downloaded to produce these data frames could not be included in the repo due to file size limits.
+ZCTA and Block Group data can be downloaded, as well.
+For efficiency, this step will be completed once the current workflow documented below is confirmed to meet research standards.

 ## How the scripts produce the data